Jita language: TAMs

 As noted by Guthrie (1967), Jita has a "wealth" of verb tense/aspect/mood (TAM) paradigms.
 Downing (1990, 1996, 2014) and Odom & Robinson (2016) provide comprehensive lists of the paradigms.
 Note, however, that Odom & Robinson (2016) do not mark tone, even though the melodic tone patterns assigned to each pattern are a crucial part of the expression of TAM.
 (See Odden & Bickmore 2014 for an overview of the properties of Bantu melodic tone.)
 Below is the Appendix from Downing (2014), providing an overview of the melodic tone patterns assigned to frequently used TAMs in Jita.
-Note that not only the TAM but also the negative prefix, as well as relative verb forms, can determine the melodic tone pattern:
+In addition to TAM, the negative prefix, as well as relative verb forms, can determine the melodic tone pattern.